-Researchers, such as Trinning, shown at about age six here, work diligently to try to find a cure for the virus.
+Researchers, such as Trinning, at about age six here, work diligently to try to find a cure for the virus.
 Research is limited by budgets, training and time.
 The virus is somewhat similar to canine distemper and Newcastle Disease on Earth.

 First Contact, Friendships and Relationship with The Federation

 First Contact was between the NX-02 Columbia and a pleasure craft owned by a wealthy Daranaean man, Elemus.
 It occurred in February of 2160, and did not go too well.
 First contact is a part of The Cure is Worse than the Disease.

 Second contact went considerably better, and is a part of Take Back the Night.
 This generated some friendships between Daranaeans and humans, including Jonathan Archer and Seppa, and Malcolm Reed and Mistra.